PhysiCell-Tools/DAPT-example/README.md

 ```

 The config file in this example has two options: `{"last-test": null, "num-of-runs": -1}`.
 The `last-test` setting is used to restart the last test you worked on if you quit DAPT.
 The `num-of-runs` option defines the number of tests you would like to run.
 For this example, all tests are being run (-1).

-This example will overwrite the data produced when the next test is started.
-To save the final SVG output, add `shutil` to the import list.
-Then insert `shutil.copyfile('output/final.svg', '%s_final.svg' % p["id"])` on line 19, before the next parameter set is retrieved.

 ## Google Sheets Example